 Someone with depression usually finds extremely difficult to make social relationships naturally and have a fear of being judged by others in social or performance situations.
 What Pokemon Go did was remove those two variables making it appear as a “cure" for the user depression.
 In the first months of Pokemon Go you found people all around playing the game, but now that there are not as many as before you, who used the game as depression treatment, will most likely not consider it worth it anymore.
 So you will start looking for something to fill that hole.

 I just hope you search for healthy hobbies like the ones I have (kayaking in the middle of nowhere) instead of doing drugs, becoming an alcoholic, attempting suicide and many other negative things.
-I wrote this post because I want to send a message to the people that use Pokemon Go as they’re only treatment for their depression.
+I wrote this post because I want to send a message to the people that use Pokemon Go as they're only treatment for their depression.
 I want you to have more than one alternative to treat your condition.
-If Pokemon Go is helping you then keep playing it happily (you can play it like I do, with my own ruleset), but please keep in mind that you need to have other alternatives because of the reasons I discussed in this post.
+If Pokemon Go is helping you then keep playing it happily, but please keep in mind that you need to have other alternatives because of the reasons I discussed in this post.